Programme Committee Members

-We invite interested members of the SEEDIG community to volunteer for joining a Programme Committee which will work on preparing the programme for SEEDIG 5 (7–8 May 2019, Bucharest).
+The Programme Committee works on further shaping the programme for SEEDIG 5 (7–8 May 2019, Bucharest).

 Programme Committee Guidelines

-1. The SEEDIG Executive Committee (EC) will select members for the Programme Committee (PC), taking into account the need to create a committee with overall expertise and experience required to prepare a balanced and relevant programme, in accordance with SEEDIG principles (e.g. Session principles, Programme planning process etc.).
-The EC will also consider the need to have a diversity of stakeholder groups, countries, age and gender in the composition of the PC.
+1. The SEEDIG 5 Programme Committee (PC) was formed following a public call for volunteers (January 2019).
+PC members were selected by the SEEDIG Executive Committee, taking into account the need to create a balanced committee, with overall expertise and experience required to prepare a balanced and relevant programme, in accordance with SEEDIG principles (e.g. Session principles, Programme planning process etc.).

 2. The PC will work on further shaping the programme for SEEDIG 5 (building on the draft programme), in close coordination with the EC.
 The overall responsibility for ensuring that the meeting programme is aligned with SEEDIG’s mission, vision and principles rests with the EC.